-Graduate Research Assistant: Luis Peña, M#A#, Education
+Graduate Research Assistant: Luis Peña, M.A., Education

-This study focuses on the nature of parent-teacher collaboration when the parents are Latino immigrants with low incomes.
-Given the benefits of parent involvement, it is important to study the factors that lead to limited communication and conflicting expectations between parents and teachers A "disconnect" may exist between schools and the communities they serve, particularly in large urban districts with large numbers of ethnically and racially diverse families ethnic identity and hiv Prevention among young Latino Parents
+This study focuses on the nature of parentteacher collaboration when the parents are Latino immigrants with low incomes.
+Given the benefits of parent involvement, it is important to study the factors that lead to limited communication and conflicting expectations between parents and teachers.
+A "disconnect" may exist between schools and the communities they serve, particularly in large urban districts with large numbers of ethnically and racially diverse families.